novedevo/novedevo/README.md

 ### Quick other facts:
 - The most interesting courses of my degree were on compiler design (Java), multimedia coding (C), functional programming (Haskell), theoretical computer science & computational complexity (`\LaTeX` :) ), and graph theory (also `\LaTeX`).
 - Usually at work I write backend applications with tight latency, correctness, and performance requirements.
-My personal projects are varied.
+I encourage my coworkers to adopt static analysis, CI/CD, and proper testing.
 - I'm currently employed as a software engineer writing and maintaining Node.js applications and a Google Cloud + Kubernetes environment.
 - Besides the above, I've built non-trivial projects in Java and React.js.
 - I've tried LLMs and found their quality of work typically doesn't justify their computational cost or flagrant plagiarism.
 I still resort to them in desperation sometimes.
 I would be happy to be proven wrong.
 - I listen to a lot of good experimental electronic music.
 - I produce a little mediocre experimental electronic music.
 - I'm a good copy editor.
 I usually use the Oxford comma -- can you find the place I intentionally omitted it in this document?
-- I prefer they/them pronouns.
-I consider myself neurodivergent.

 ### Highlighted projects:
 - properly RFC-compliant, albeit barebones [SMTP relay](https://github.com/mademast/sail) (Rust)